-As Frequency continues its due diligence efforts in 2014, we will seek to identify the smelters and refineries used by our vendors and compile a comprehensive list of those which are identified and verified with a source of origin in the Covered Countries.
-Conclusion Due to the size, breadth and complexity of our products, and the constant evolution of our supply chain, the process of successfully tracing all of the conflict minerals used in our products back to their country of origin will require additional time and resources.
-Our due diligence efforts are continuing and our subsidiaries in Belgium and China are now engaged in the process.
+Due to the size, breadth and complexity of our products, and the constant evolution of our supply chain, the process of successfully tracing all of the conflict minerals used in our products back to their country of origin will require additional time and resources.
+Our due diligence efforts are continuing and our subsidiaries in Belgium and China are engaging in the process for the next reporting period ending December 31, 2015.
 We are committed to implementing processes to improve the quantity and quality of responses from our supply chain and to verify the accuracy and completeness of the information we receive directly from suppliers or which is otherwise available to us through industry and other initiatives.

-Our ability to make determinations about the presence and source of origin of conflict minerals in our products depends upon a number of factors including, but not limited to, (i) the respective due diligence efforts of our tier one suppliers and their supply chain, as well as their willingness to disclose such information to us, and (ii) the ability and willingness of our supply chain to adopt the OECD Guidance and other initiatives or guidance that may develop over time with respect to responsible sourcing.
-The failure to obtain reliable information from any level of Frequency's supply chain could have a material impact on our ability to provide meaningful information on the presence and origin of conflict minerals in our products' supply chain with any reasonable degree of certainty.
+Our ability to make determinations about the presence and source of origin of 3TGs in our products depends upon a number of factors including, but not limited to, (i) the respective due diligence efforts of our tier one suppliers and their supply chain, as well as their willingness to disclose such information to us, and (ii) the ability and willingness of our supply chain to adopt the OECD Guidance and other initiatives or guidance that may develop over time with respect to responsible sourcing.
+The failure to obtain reliable information from any level of Frequency's supply chain could have a material impact on our ability to provide meaningful information on the presence and origin of 3TGs in our products' supply chain with any reasonable degree of certainty.
 There can be no assurance that our suppliers will continue to cooperate with our diligence inquiries and our requests for certifications or to provide us with the documentation or other evidence that we consider reliable or in a time frame sufficient to allow us to make a reasonable and reliable assessment following appropriate further diligence measures, as may be required.